TelepathyIM/telepathy-www/content/resources/contributing.md

 * Write documentation.
 Polish the [Telepathy Spec](/components/telepathy-spec) or the [Telepathy Developer's Manual](/components/telepathy-book) or [add content in this web site](/resources/editing_the_website)
 * Integrate Telepathy in your application or develop a connection manager for a new protocol.
 See [Developing with Telepathy](/resources/developing)

+## Before you begin

+Join our [mailing list](/community/mailing_list) and [IRC channel](/community/chat) and get in touch with us.
+Let us know that you are around and interested to contribute.

 ## Contributing with code

 1. Identify what you want to work on.
 Check out the [bug tracker](/community/bug_tracker) to find items (bugs or features) that you could work on.